mostmojo/log/log.md

 **Today's Progress**

-• Look into `#content` attribute for location anchoring on a site.
-Also, use for onScroll effects with JS functions and CSS animations.
+• `#content` attribute for location anchoring on site.
+Use for onScroll effects with JS functions and CSS animations too.

-• How to build & use `macros` in `Twig` and their functionality for images, social links and slider transforms.
+• Build `macros` in `Twig` and their functionality for images, social links and slider transforms.
 E.g.  `{% macro macroName(parameter1, parameter2) %}` - similar to JS functions, with `for loops` and `hashes`.

-• Try Jonas course final restaurant challenge w/ data structures, objects, logical operators, loops and literals without solution.
-Tip: in JS we can utilize the `[i]` variable declared in the loop as placeholder for iteration.
-Use `this.bill = something` or `this.bill[i]` to refer to specific variable/value in an object.
+• Jonas course final restaurant challenge w/ data structures, objects, logical operators, loops and literals without solution.
+Tip: in JS we can utilize the `[i]` variable declared in the loop as a placeholder for iteration.
+Use `this.bill = something` or `this.bill[i]` to refer to variable/value.

 **Link(s) to work**